tfzhang006/paper-reading/Generative 3D Part Assembly via Dynamic Graph Learning.md

 - Existing methods always assume certain part priors.
 ## Methods
 - Iterative GNN backbone
-	- Encoding each part geometry as
+	- Encoding each part geometry as a node.
+	- Alternatively updating the edge and node features.
 - Dynamic relation reasoning module
+	- Learning to reason a directed edge-wise weight scalar to indicate the significance of the relation.
+Then, the node feature can be updated via multiplying the wei
 - Dynamic part aggregation module
 ## Evaluation